 - Other networking devices

 Making sure computers and the devices they develop work well together requires Computer Hardware Engineers to gain a basic understanding of coding.
-To get started with the foundations of coding, check out our Code Foundations Skill Path.
+To get started with the foundations of coding, check out our Code Foundations skill path.
+You could also try our Computer Science career path.

 2. Computer Information Research Scientist: $119,570